Venture for America

-Venture For America (VFA) is an American nonprofit organization and fellowship headquartered in Detroit.
-Founded by Andrew Yang in 2011, its mission is "to create economic opportunity in American cities" by training recent graduates and young professionals to work for startups in emerging cities throughout the United States.
+Venture for America (VFA) was an American nonprofit organization and fellowship headquartered in Detroit.
+Founded by Andrew Yang in 2011, its mission was "to create economic opportunity in American cities" by training recent graduates and young professionals to work for startups in emerging cities throughout the United States.
+Venture For America ceased operations in August 2024 after financial struggles that led to three rounds of layoffs.

 History

 In its first year, 2012, Venture for America placed 40 fellows in five cities: Cincinnati, Detroit, Las Vegas, New Orleans, and Providence.

 In 2013, Baltimore, Cleveland, and Philadelphia were added, and nearly 70 fellows were placed.
 In 2014, more than 100 fellows were placed, and an additional four cities—Columbus, Miami, San Antonio, and St. Louis—were added.
 In 2015, the organization added Birmingham, Charlotte, Denver, and Pittsburgh and placed more than 120 fellows.

 In 2016, a documentary about Venture for America titled Generation Startup was released, co-directed by Cynthia Wade, an Academy Award winner, and Cheryl Miller Houser.
 2016 also saw the addition of Atlanta and Nashville along with nearly 170 fellows placed.

 In 2017, VFA expanded to Kansas City and placed approximately 180 fellows.
 In mid-2017, Andrew Yang stepped down as CEO.

 From September 2017 to January 2021, Amy Nelson served as CEO.

 In 2021, Eric Somerville was placed as CEO.
 Tulsa, OK was added as a VFA city.

+In 2023, VFA encountered financial strain and laid off several staff members.
+In early 2024, CEO Eric Somerville resigned.
+After two more rounds of layoffs in 2024, Venture For America announced on August 6 that it would cease operations.
+Among the startups that have emerged from Venture for America are Winx Health, a women's health company, and Banza, known for its chickpea-based pasta products.
+After two more rounds of layoffs in 2024, Venture for America announced on August 6 that it would cease operations.
+Following the organization's closure, remaining program resources and fellow community networks were transitioned to alumni-led initiatives and local startup ecosystems in several former VFA cities.
+Former Fellows have since continued supporting entrepreneurship through independent ventures and mentorship programs in their respective regions.